Plaetorius/rainfall/level2/Resources/HOWTO.md

 We are going to break at the main, before the call of `p` (address **0x08048545**) and before the `gets` call in `p` (address **0x080484ed**).

-We run the programme until we hit our third breakpoint (before the `gets` call).
+We run the program until we hit our third breakpoint (before the `gets` call).
 We dump the content of the stack before inputing in `gets`, we input 4 'A' (`0x41`), and 4 'B' (`0x42`), and redump the content of the memory to check where does our buffer begins.

 ```